mukisoomar/cdf-workshop/README.md

 [Back to Content](#content)

 ******
-## Bonus - Lab 10 - Stream enhanced data into Hive using NiFi
+## Bonus - Lab 10 - Ingest Streaming Data into Hive using NiFi